 Alice Lighthall in front of the Hurtubise House

-The WHA was founded on February 24, 1944 at a meeting of the Westmount Municipal Association.
-Among those who became involved at that time was Miss Alice Lighthall, a well-known local historian and community activist who recognized the merits of encouraging public awareness of the community’s history, and particularly its social and cultural development.
-Over the next four decades, meetings, discussions, and exhibitions were organized, and maps, photos, and documents were collected for an archives.
-These early attempts at collection and conservation were the genesis of the WHA archives, which has grown and developed over the years.
 During the 1940s, Miss Lighthall began writing historical articles for the local newspaper—an activity she pursued until the mid-1980’s.
-More recently, beginning in the mid-1990s, articles appeared by former WHA presidents Aline Gubbay and Doreen Lindsay, and are currently being written for the local papers by president Caroline Breslaw.
+More recently, beginning in the mid-1990s, articles appeared by former WHA presidents Aline Gubbay and Doreen Lindsay, and more recently were being written for the local papers by president Caroline Breslaw.
 In the 1950s, it was through the efforts of Miss Lighthall that Westmount’s oldest existing dwelling, the Hurtubise house at 563 Côte St. Antoine Road, was saved from potential demolition and purchased by a private foundation dedicated to its historic preservation.

 Aline Gubbay at the launching of her book A View of Their Own, 1998